An Introduction to Geometric Topology: Cusped three-manifolds

 Therefore the moduli are $e^{\frac{\pi i}3}$ everywhere.
 The consistency equations are satisfied since $(e^{\frac{\pi i}3})^6 = 1$ and also the completeness equations are, because by assigning length 1 to each edge of the triangulation of a torus $T$ we get a global Euclidean structure on $T$ tessellated into isometric equilateral triangles. \end{proof}

-Fig.~\ref{triangulation_figure8:fig} shows an ideal triangulation with two tetrahedra and two edges, each with valence six: this defines a cusped finite-volume complete hyperbolic three-manifold $M$ that decomposes into two regular ideal tetrahedra.
+Figure \ref{triangulation_figure8:fig} shows an ideal triangulation with two tetrahedra and two edges, each with valence six: this defines a cusped finite-volume complete hyperbolic three-manifold $M$ that decomposes into two regular ideal tetrahedra.

 Every finite covering $\tilde M$ of $M$ is another example: the ideal triangulation $\calT$ lifts to an ideal triangulation $\tilde \calT$ where all the edges have valence six.
 Since the fundamental group $\pi_1(M)$ is residually finite (see Proposition \ref{RF:hyperbolic:prop}) there are plenty of such coverings.